 Communion at GFC

-Here are 3 aspects of what’s happening when we participate in this practice, theologically:
+Here are three aspects of what’s happening when we participate in this practice, theologically:

-- We remember.
-When we partake in the bread and wine (or juice), we are consciously and intentionally reflecting on the reality that Jesus Christ died for our sins.
-Let’s be honest, we are all really good forgetters.
+- Let’s be honest, we are all really good forgetters.
+We remember.
+When we partake in the bread and wine (or juice), we consciously and intentionally reflect on the reality that Jesus Christ died for our sins.
 And when we practice communion, we remember our Savior who laid down his life for us (1 Cor.
 11:24).